 Where the inspection took place

-The criteria for determining whether the vendor or applicant was in compliance.
+The criteria for determining whether the vendor or applicant was in compliance with the applicable technical and regulatory requirements.

 When the inspection identified findings, much of the details listed above should only be stated in the Observations and Findings section.
 The Scope section should not duplicate any portion of the Observations and Findings section.
 Therefore, when the inspection identified findings, the Scope section should be shorter.